Shep Messing: National and Olympic teams

 He joined the U.S. national team that played in the 1971 Pan American Games in Cali, Colombia.

 He went on to play with the U.S. team at 1972 Summer Olympics in Munich.
 The U.S. went 0-2-1 in group play and failed to qualify for the second round.
 Messing manned the net in the U.S.'s third game of the games, a 7–0 loss to West Germany.
-The Munich Massacre took place 30 yards from his room.
+The Munich massacre took place 30 yd from his room.
 Messing was protected along with 12 other Jewish members of the US Olympic delegation.
 He said: "It really forged a greater Jewish identity for myself at that moment than I ever had before...
 That was a turning point in my life as an athlete – and as a Jew.
 Words really can't describe it.... two German soldiers there with machine guys, saying come with them....
 We have to get the athletes to safety.
 Then I realized that they were rounding up the Jewish athletes."

 After the Olympics, Messing received offers from teams in Mexico and Germany, but was invited to play for the New York Cosmos of the North American Soccer League (NASL), where his teammates would eventually include Pelé, Franz Beckenbauer and Giorgio Chinaglia.